SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-direct.md

 	{: .text-center.small}

-	**Graph presenting the differences between direct and indirect seasonal adjustment's results**
+	**Graph presenting the differences between direct and indirect seasonal adjustment results**

-8. The *Details* node include the basic statistics for the relative differences between benchmarked and original series and the actual time series adjusted directly (*Sa series*) and indirectly (*Benchmarked Sa series*).
+8. The *Details* node include the basic statistics for the relative differences between the benchmarked and original series as well as the actual time series adjusted directly (*Sa series*) and indirectly (*Benchmarked Sa series*).